FreeOpcUa/opcua-client-gui/README.md

 * remember connections and show connection history
 * subscribing to events
 * write variable node values
+* gui for certificates
+* gui for encryption

 TODO (listed after priority):

 * detect lost connection and automatically reconnect
-* gui for certificates
-* gui for encryption
+* gui for loging with certificate or user/password (can currently be done by writting them in uri)

 # How to Install